Even Good Government Has Unintended Consequences

 But the rather purist "Good Government" agenda of the GOP seems to be making it hard to get anything done.
 "Don't raise the debt ceiling" is what's at the top of the tea party agenda, and it's what many of their constituents are demanding.
 You can argue that their constituents are desperately confused about how much of their life is supported by government spending, and how much that spending costs--and I'd agree.
 But unfortunately, the only way those constituents are going to figure it out is if we fail to raise the ceiling, and their pocketbooks take a massive hit.

-Boehner and his top lieutenants worked deep into Thursday night trying to find a just-right solution that would attract 216 votes for the package of $900 billion in new borrowing authority, $917 billion in spending cuts over the next decade, and a process for entitlement and tax reform legislation that could lead to $1.6 trillion or so in deficit reduction and a second increase in the debt limit.
+Boehner and his top lieutenants worked deep into Thursday night trying to find a just-right solution that would attract 216 votes for the package of $900 billion in new borrowing authority, $917 billion in spending cuts over the next decade, and a process for entitlement and tax reform legislation that could lead to $1.6 trillion or so in deficit reduction and a second increase in the debt limit."Good government" reforms don't always produce good government; you also need good governors.
+When we try to reform institutions, we tend to focus on the crude things that are easy to change: earmark rules, term limits.
+But unless you also change the culture, these reforms can make things worse, not better.

 They don't have available to them the same tools as past Republican leadership teams: There are no earmarks to hand out, nor any to take away, for example.